uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 Congratulations!
 You have now installed your own copy of the module repo and you are ready to start adding the content for your module.

 {% include next-button.html
 top-label="4.
-Workshop development, Part 1 ->"
+Module development, Part 1 ->"
 bottom-label="2:45pm"
 url="/morea/morea/experience-morea-module-development-1.html" %}